Fox Wars: Second Fox War

-For the Fox, the start and the potential end to their conflict lay in the slave trade.
-The Fox were still willing to return to the French alliance if they could secure the return of their captives.
+For the Meskwaki, the start and the potential end to their conflict lay in the slave trade.
+The Meskwaki were still willing to return to the French alliance if they could secure the return of their captives.
 In fact, all they wanted was to be considered as allies and kin, not enemies.
-However, the French officials supported the Illinois, Ottawa, Ojibwa, and Huron, who were against the Fox.
+However, the French officials supported the Illini, Odawa, Ojibwe, and Huron, who were against the Meskwaki.
 As a result, the peace treaty from 1726 was annulled in the summer of 1727.

-With this peace treaty being annulled, the Fox declared war on the French and all their Indian allies.
-For the next four years, the French invested a lot of money and, with their allies, descended on Fox villages with an extreme advantage.
-The French pursued destruction of the Fox to such an extent as to damage their relations with other tribes.
-The Sioux and the Iowa refused to grant the Fox sanctuary.
-By the summer of 1730, the Fox population was weakening and continued to be attacked until the Sauk finally granted them sanctuary.
-The Sauk and Fox fought off the French with the help of western Indians, who were aware of Beauharnois' plan for decimation.
+With this peace treaty being annulled, the Meskwaki declared war on the French and all their native allies.
+For the next four years, the French invested a lot of money and, with their allies, descended on Meskwaki villages with an extreme advantage.
+The French pursued destruction of the Meskwaki to such an extent as to damage their relations with other tribes.
+The Sioux and the Iowa refused to grant the Meskwaki sanctuary.
+By the summer of 1730, the Meskwaki population was weakening and continued to be attacked until the Sauk finally granted them sanctuary.
+The Sauk and Meskwaki fought off the French with the help of western Indians, who were aware of Beauharnois' plan for decimation.
 This final push would cause Beauharnois to grant a "General Pardon" in 1738 and for peace to be restored.

-Their historical feuds with New France encouraged many Sauk and Fox warriors to develop kinship ties with France's rivals, the British.
-These ties continued to be significant as late as the War of 1812, when many Sauk and Fox fought on the side of British North America.
+Their historical feuds with New France encouraged many Sauk and Meskwaki warriors to develop kinship ties with France's rivals, the British.
+These ties continued to be significant as late as the War of 1812, when many Sauk and Meskwaki fought on the side of British North America.

 French finances

-The financial situation of the colony before the first Fox War was a state of semi-bankruptcy.
+The financial situation of the colony before the first Meskwaki War was a state of semi-bankruptcy.
 The War of Spanish Succession had taken a significant toll on the funds of France, and by extension, on the resources available to the colony of New France.
 Therefore, the colony had to maximize its profits and try to minimize its spending.
-This posed a particular problem in respect to the long-standing tensions with the Fox natives and their long-standing enemies, the Cree and Assiniboines natives.
+This posed a particular problem in respect to the long-standing tensions with the Meskwaki natives and their long-standing enemies, the Cree and Assiniboine.

 The financial justification for wanting to prevent war was very simple for the French.
 Periods of war slowed down the production of fur by the natives and New France was in no position to lose any more money that had already been spent elsewhere.
 This lack of funds made the French dependent on their allies for furs.
 Large scale expeditions could not be carried out by French voyageurs, instead the voyageurs would travel into native hunting grounds to make their trades and maintain relationships.
 These relationships were vital to French economic success, but this also bound them to act as diplomatic partners, becoming embroiled in conflicts between Native groups as part of their trade agreements.